Noah-Huppert/py-i2c-register/README.md

 You can verify that all distribution dependencies are install and accessible by running the `dist-check` Make target.
 If it exits successfully all dependencies were found.

-Finally you must create `.pypirc` file in your home directory with the contents:
+Finally you must create a `.pypirc` file in your home directory with the contents:
 ```
 [distutils]
 index-servers=pypi